Controllability and diffeomorphism groups on manifolds with boundary: Proof of the controllability results

-Let $U^+_0$ be a connected neighborhood of $0$ in $\R^n$ which has $U^+_0 \cap H^n = U_0$.
-Using a bump function with support on $U^+_0$ which is one close to $0$ and Seeley's extension argument in \cite{Seeley64} (see \cite[Theorem 3.1]{Han21} for a more general version working directly on open subsets of half-spaces), we can consider $C^\infty(U_0,H^n)$ as a subset of $C^\infty(U^+_0, \R^n)$.
-By the same argument, we can extend our vector fields to $U^+_0$.
+Let $U^+_0$ be a connected neighbourhood of $0$ in $\R^n$ which has $U^+_0 \cap H^n = U_0$.
+Using a bump function with support on $U^+_0$ which is constant 1 close to $0 \in \R^n$ and Seeley's extension argument in \cite{Seeley64} (see \cite[Theorem 3.1]{Han21} for a more general version working directly on open subsets of half-spaces), we can consider $C^\infty(U_0,H^n)$ as a subset of $C^\infty(U^+_0, \R^n)$.
+By the same argument, we can extend our vector fields $\scrF|_{U_0}$ to $U^+_0$ which we will denote by $\scrF^+$.